 Publication of final report: Autumn 2020

-Between March and September 2020, the APPG will be running oral evidence sessions (with some online) to engage more deeply with various relevant themes and groups.
+Between March and September 2020, the APPG will be running oral evidence sessions (currently online) to engage more deeply with various relevant themes and groups.
 Some oral evidence sessions may be closed, for example the session(s) with young people.
 Please indicate in your written submission whether you or a representative from your organisation is willing to give oral evidence to the inquiry.
 Witnesses for oral evidence will be invited by the Chair of the APPG at a later date.